 No. You must monitor the temperature correctly, or you will ruin your expensive meat.
 Please do not try to cook by time alone.

-An instant-read meat thermometer will serve you well not with this recipe but with many other recipes.
+An instant-read meat thermometer will serve you well with this and many other recipes.

-For 2 inches or more filets, under sear a little before going into the oven.
+For 2 inches or more filets, under sear a little before entering the oven.

 Pan Seared Filet Mignon